Minestrone Soup

 How to Make Minestrone Soup

-Some chopping, a bit of stirring, and then let it simmer on the stove… these are the easy steps to making minestrone soup!
-Find the full printable recipe with ingredient amounts and instructions in the recipe card below.
+Some chopping, a bit of stirring, then let it simmer on the stove… these are the easy steps to making minestrone soup!

-1. In a large Dutch oven or other heavy pot, sautรฉ the onion, carrot and celery in olive oil.
-Onion, celery and carrot in dutch oven pot.
+In a large Dutch oven or other heavy pot, sauté the onion, carrot and celery in olive oil.

-2. Add the potatoes, seasonings and tomato paste.
+Add the potatoes, seasonings and tomato paste.
 Cook, while stirring, for 2 minutes to cook off some of the raw tomato flavor.
 This step is key for developing a soup with deep, rich flavor, so don’t skip it!
-Stirring potatoes, tomato paste and seasonings in pot.

 Close up of minestrone soup in a bowl with a bite on a spoon.